MLAI-Yonsei/Text-Manipulation/README.md

 ```bash
 Dataset_Building/Augmentation/kor_visual_transform_rule.ipynb
 ```
 > Applies transformation rules for the Korean Visual Transform Task dataset augmentation.
-Manual inspection ensures no redundant transformations are applied.
-> Manual inspection ensures that the same transformation rule is not applied redundantly.
+Manual inspection ensures that the same transformation rule is not applied redundantly.

 ### 2) Preprocessing
 To finalize the dataset for the experiment, preprocess the collected and augmented raw data.
 The sources of the raw dataset are documented in the research paper.